French Crème Brûlée

 There appears to be some discussion as to the origins of crème brûlée, with the French, British, and Spanish all claiming some role in its invention.

-But let’s face it, it is so good, it has to be French!
+But let’s face it, it is so good, like a French Chocolate Mousse, it has to be French!
 And why else would it be called ‘crème brûlée’, one wonders, meaning ‘burnt cream’ in French?

-You may find this dessert with several varieties, with flavoured creme brulee, like passion fruit or lemon for example – they are all good.
-But this original recipe, with a vanilla flavoured custard, is just great.
+So you may find this dessert with several varieties, with flavoured creme brulee, like passion fruit, lemon or caramel for example – and they are all good.
+But this original recipe, with a vanilla-flavoured custard, is just the true classic.

 Crème Brûlée